- Module 1 Critical Bleeding/Massive Transfusion

 The NBA has established a Jurisdictional Blood Committee (JBC) Working Group consisting of government and clinical representatives who are overseeing the process for the project.

 A review and update of the Patient Blood Management (PBM) Guidelines is underway.

 The literature searches to assess the current evidence base for the perioperative (Module 2), medical (Module 3), critical care (Module 4), obstetrics and maternity (Module 5) and neonatal and paediatric (Module 6) have been completed and screening is underway.

 - highlight changes to the evidence since the modules were published

 - inform whether the existing themes of the PBM Guidelines should be retained or amended

 - inform a research question list

-Findings from the review of the evidence base are expected in mid-2019.
+Findings from the review of the evidence base are expected later this year.